Christian Horrebow

 Christian Pedersen Horrebow (15 April 1718 – 15 September 1776) was a Danish astronomer of the 18th century.
 He was a son of Peder Horrebow, whom he succeeded as director of the observatory associated with the University of Copenhagen.

-He was himself suddeeded by Thomas Bugge.
+He was himself succeeded by Thomas Bugge.

 Neith, a supposed moon of Venus, was spotted by Christian Horrebow, while he was studying this planet from 1766 to 1768.
 He also discovered the periodicity of sunspots.